 Case Series: Case Series may be retrospective or prospective and may report an unlimited number of patients.
 Case Series should be a maximum of 2,000 words with no more than four tables or figures and 15 references.Survey Articles: Survey articles should synthesize the latest research, experiences, and/or opinions in an area of gynecologic oncology from data gathered using validated instruments.
 These reports should be a maximum of 2,000 words with no more than four tables or figures and 15 references.

 Narrative Review Articles: Narrative reviews should relate to an important basic or clinical subject in the field.
 These articles should be a maximum of 5,000 words in length, with an unstructured abstract, a maximum of five tables or figures, and no more than 70 references.Short Communications: Short Communications provide a brief but complete account of work, which presents either new data or existing data to support the conclusions of the author.
-Short Communications should be no more than 1,500 words in length, with a maximum of two tables and one figure and 15 references.
+Short Communications should be no more than 1,500 words in length, with an unstructured abstract, a maximum of two tables and one figure and 15 references.

 Educational Videos: Educational videos should provide an overview of a surgical technique or case in the field of gynecologic oncology.
 Video articles must be no more than ten minutes in length and should be accompanied by a voiceover which describes the technique being performed.
 The video must be accompanied by a title, an abstract of 250 words or less, with a maximum of 15 references and six authors.
 Videos must adhere to the following specifications:* The maximum file size is 100 MB (after conversion to mp4)